mayank-jn/groupon-ai-backend/README.md

 # Groupon AI Knowledge Assistant - Backend

-A FastAPI-based backend implementing RAG (Retrieval-Augmented Generation) for intelligent document search and Q&A using Qdrant vector database, OpenAI GPT-4, and SentenceTransformers.
+A FastAPI-based backend implementing RAG (Retrieval-Augmented Generation) for intelligent document search and Q&A using Qdrant vector database, OpenAI GPT-4, and OpenAI embeddings.

 ## 🚀 Features